wifisensing/PicoScenes-Manual/source/scenarios.rst

 You may download and run the complete takeaway bash script for this scenario at :download:`2_3_3 <_static/2_3_3.sh>`

-Dual-USRP MIMO transmission or reception (Difficulty Level: Easy)
+Multi-USRP-based MIMO transmission and reception (Difficulty Level: Easy)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PicoScenes can currently combine two USRPs to form a 4x4 MIMO array.
-The following bash script combines four USRP X310s (each with two UBX-160 daughterboards) two by two to demonstrate 4x4 MIMO packet injection and CSI measurement.
+PicoScenes can combine at most four USRP X310 devices to form a 8x8 MIMO array (each X310 with two independent TX/RX channels).
+The following bash script uses two USRP X310-based 4x4 MIMO arrays (four X310 devices and eight channels totally) to perform the simple packet injection and CSI measurement.

 .. code-block:: bash